Server Functions, Exposed Securely

 }

 How it works: If a user tries to call a function they don't have access to, the server rejects the request immediately.
-The client will automatically receive a redirection instruction to the login page if requiresAuth fails.
+The client can also receive a redirection instruction to the login page if requiresAuth fails.

 Data Flow Example